PE & Sports Grant

 PE and Sports Grant

 The Government will commit funding to Primary PE and Sports up until 2020, with £750 million to be invested during this parliament.
+Any underspend can be carried into 2021 due to the current COVID outbreak.
 The investment builds on the £150 million a year ring fenced funding currently committed.
-For the academic year 2018/19 the school received £20,000 and will receive the same for the academic year 2019/20.
+For the academic year 2018/19 the school received £20,000 and received the same for the academic year 2019/20.

 Pupil participation continues to increase as children are undertaking a variety of competitions and celebrations of PE, both in and out of school and across JEP.
 Further opportunities are planned and have also included involvement in charity events such as Sport Relief and British Heart Foundation skipathons.
 We have been involved in inter-school football matches and cross country competitions.